Editor's Note: This post was originally published in August 2017 and has been updated with new content and details for 2021.

 6. Use free tools to make your eBook go viral

 Viral Content Bee is an excellent free social media promotion tool where you earn credits when you share others' posts, as do they when they promote your offering.
-The truly remarkable thing about this tool is that it allows you to elect on which social platforms you want your resources to be shared.
+The truly remarkable thing about this tool is that it allows you to select on which social platforms you want your resources to be shared.
 Pay With a Tweet is another useful tool to make your eBook go viral on social media.
 This tool allows people to access your eBook's content for free in exchange for a social post on Facebook, Twitter, Linked In, Xing, or VK.

 7. Try guest blogging on authority sites